-The EU-funded dialogue project SYNERGENE wants to tackle prejudice against synthetic biology by encouraging public discourse and rendering research more responsible.
-Until 2017, the EU-funding scheme MMLAP (Mobilisation Mutual Learning Action Plan) is supporting more than 100 activities for public engagement, like expert dialogues, scientific analysis and artistic reflections.
+The EU-funded dialogue project SYNENERGENE wants to tackle prejudice against synthetic biology by encouraging public discourse and by rendering research more responsible.
+Until 2017, the EU-funding scheme MMLAP (Mobilisation Mutual Learning Action Plan) will be supporting more than 100 activities, such as opportunities for public participation, expert dialogues, scientific analyses, and artistic reflections.

 Read a report (PDF) about the discussion